 It always surprises me when a wild animal becomes accustomed to a person enough to break down that fear barrier, and it’s an incredible journey from that point onwards, in that few people experience it; it reminds me of Dian Fossey and her relationships with mountain gorillas.
 They are experiences that only come from immersing yourself in the same environment day after day.

-I grew up snorkelling on some of the most pristine reefs in South East Asia, and the many years I spent doing that inspired me to become a marine biologist.
+I grew up snorkeling on some of the most pristine reefs in South East Asia, and the many years I spent doing that inspired me to become a marine biologist.
 I couldn’t help but become captivated by all the little things that were going on.
-As a biologist, when you do field work in the same place over and over again, you become so familiar with it that you start to understand how it works and how things fit together; you see details that a casual visitor would miss.
+As a biologist, when you do fieldwork in the same place over and over again, you become so familiar with it that you start to understand how it works and how things fit together; you see details that a casual visitor would miss.

 Going to the same place every day is an amazing thing for anyone to do.
 Even if you just sat there and watched, you would see things you wouldn’t normally see.